-For a Global talent visa, you must have been regularly engaged as a professional practitioner in your field within the last 5 years and be able to show a substantial track record in more than one country (if applying under Exceptional Talent criteria) or a developing track record in one or more countries (if applying under Exceptional Promise criteria).
+For a Global talent visa, you must have been regularly engaged as a professional practitioner in your field within the last five years and be able to show a substantial track record in more than one country (if applying under Exceptional Talent criteria) or a developing track record in one or more countries (if applying under Exceptional Promise criteria).

 Arts Council England will consider up to 10 documents related to media recognition, an award nomination, appearance, performance, or other events that occurred five years before the date of application.